-GRE or MAT scores GPA on previous graduate work three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study other standardized test scores interview vita/resume writing sample GPA on last 2 years of undergraduate work professional experience Members of underrepresented groups are strongly encouraged to apply.
+GRE or MAT scores GPA on previous graduate work three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study other standardized test scores interview vita/resume writing sample GPA on last 2 years of undergraduate work professional experience

-\Supplementary materials may be submitted at the student's discretion or may be requested by the admission committee.
+Supplementary materials may be submitted at the student's discretion or may be requested by the admission committee.

-- Graduation is based upon: - 1.
-Completion of required course work; - 2.
+- 1. Completion of required course work; - 2.
 Satisfactory completion of written and/or comprehensive examination; - 3.
 Satisfactory completion of Thesis or Research Problem. - 4.
 A minimum 3.0 cumulative GPA is required for graduation.

 A student desiring to obtain a Specialist's degree in Educational Research must possess a master's degree, and complete either twenty-seven (27) or thirty (30) semester hours of course work.
 Twenty-seven (27) hours are required for the student who writes a thesis (REF 798) and thirty (30) hours for the student who conducts a field problem (REF 794).
-The student must have also completed, or be willing to complete, the following prerequisites or their equivalents: \REF 601 and \602.
+The student must have also completed, or be willing to complete, the following prerequisites or their equivalents: REF 601 and 602.